zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 ```

 # The Contribution
-Because many classifiers performed so poorly with the given data, the main plan for
+Because many classifiers performed poorly with the given data, the main plan for attack
-attack became to develop a model that could perform better and achieve higher accuracy.
+became to develop a model that could perform better and achieve higher performance.
+The
-The model I developed for this project ended up being a more layered version of SVM
+model I developed for this project ended up being a more layered version of SVM that
-that utilized multiple SVM classifiers that had been trained to give independent answers.
+utilized multiple SVM classifiers that had been trained to give independent answers.

 My algorithm involved using several SVM classifiers that were trained on the same data,
 but with different labels for each classifier.
 Each classifier makes a binary decision